Front Range: Travel

 Along with the roads that run through the Front Range, the Union Pacific Railroad operates two rail lines through the mountains.
 The first Overland Route, transiting southern Wyoming, runs parallel to I-80 for much of its way.
 The second is the former Denver & Rio Grande Western Railroad Moffat Route, which runs parallel to the Colorado River and through the 6.5-mile-long Moffat Tunnel.
-Originally the Denver and Salt Lake Railway, the former Rio Grande is used for freight by both Union Pacific and BNSF, and it is also used by Amtrak's California Zephyr and Winter Park Express.
+Originally the Denver and Salt Lake Railway, the former Rio Grande is used for freight by both Union Pacific and BNSF, and it is also used by Rocky Mountaineer's Rockies to the Red Rocks and Amtrak's California Zephyr and Winter Park Express.